opentx/opentx.github.io/_posts/2014-06-02-lua-wizard.md

 * Unzip the files.

-* Create a folder on the microSD card called TEMPLATES
+* Create a folder on the microSD card called TEMPLATES (OpenTX 2.0.1 - 2.0.2) or /SCRIPTS/WIZARD (OpenTX 2.0.3  or greater)

-* Place all the unzipped files in the TEMPLATES folder.
+* Place all the unzipped files in the folder.

 That is it.
 The next time you create a model in OpenTX 2.0, the wizard will be opened and lead you through the definition.